Italian-Coders-Group/ICGbot/README.md

 the modules file will be imported automatically by the bot, so no worries about it!

-## Fantastic! but the seems hardcoded for some stuff, why?
+## Fantastic! but there seems to be some hardcoded stuff, why?
 This is a bot principally made a the Italian Coders group discord server, so it has hardcoded some ICG stuff, like permissions and ids.